Current Procurement Activities

 How can I get on a vendors/bidders list?

-NCTCOG utilizes BidSync for the maintenance of an automated vendor list.
-Businesses that register with BidSync are notified by e-mail whenever a formal sealed bid or informal request for quote has been issued for the commodity or service offered by the vendor.
+NCTCOG utilizes Public Purchase for the maintenance of an automated vendor list.
+Businesses that register with Public Purchase are notified by e-mail whenever a formal sealed bid or informal request for quote has been issued for the commodity or service offered by the vendor.

-To have your firm placed on the vendor list, contact BidSync at www.bidsync.com.
+To have your firm placed on the vendor list, go to Public Purchase at www.publicpurchase.com.
 The application asks for general information about your business and allows you to identify the commodities and services you provide.
-There is no cost to register, to submit a bid, or to win a bid.
+There is no cost to register.

 How can I find out about bid opportunities?